 22. What information will be on the school bus transportation postcard mailed to parents/students that will assist them in determining the location of an arterial stop?

 - Route Number

 - AM & PM corner designation

-24. What preparations have been made by the Transportation department to facilitate the opening of school?
+23. What preparations have been made by the Transportation department to facilitate the opening of the school?

-- Safety Team members and other transportation staff will be located at arterial stop locations throughout the district on opening day to assist students
+- Safety Team members and other transportation staff will monitor stop locations throughout the district on opening day .

-- Route coordinators and Safety Team members will continue to review and cross-check student and stop information
+- Route coordinators and Safety Team members will continue to review and cross-check students and stop information.

-- Bus Drivers will be conducting dry runs for route/stop familiarization and to identify and report any possible safety concern
+- Bus drivers will conduct dry runs for route/stop familiarization and to identify and report any possible safety concerns.